 Succession and exit strategies are NOT the same I recently read an article by a professional advisor - OK, a competitor - who said in his article that an exit plan can also be referred to as a succession plan.
 Sorry, but that's just not true.
 They're different strategies intended to accomplish very different objectives, and the actions that a business owner will take to implement a succession plan will be different from those intended to achieve an exit at the highest possible price.

 Let me explain.
 First, a more accurate definition of each term:

+"...that's just not true."
 A succession plan is one in which the owner wants to turn over the running of the company to either family members or members of the internal management team.
 This may or may not involve a change in ownership in the company.
-An employee stock ownership plan (ESOP) is an example of a succession plan that also involves a partial or complete transfer of ownership.
-But often a transfer of operating control - such as to the children of the owner - will involve retaining some or total ownership and primarily relieving the owner of the daily duties of running the company.
-In any event, the involvement of the owner doesn't suddenly stop.
+An employee stock ownership

 An exit plan, by contrast, is just that - a planned exit from all responsibilities of running the company AND a divestiture of the owner's ownership interest as well.
-While it's true that some exits involve the owner remaining partially involved for some period of time, this is usually a condition of the sale designed to maximize the purchase price or ensure that any contingent elements of the purchase price are resolved in favor of the seller.
+While it's true that some exits involve the owner remaining partially involved for some period of time, this is usually a condition of the sale designed to maximize the purchase price or ensure that any contingent elements of the purchase price are resolved in favor of It's true that both plans have some key elements in common, the seller.

-It's true that both plans have some key elements in common, such as a formal valuation of the company, extensive tax planning, lots of legal papers to prepare, review and sign, and a lead time sufficient to implement the changes that are needed in the business.
+such as a formal valuation of the company, extensive tax planning, lots of legal papers to prepare, review and sign, and a lead time sufficient to implement the changes that are needed in the business.
 What differentiates the strategies is not their similarity but their differences.
 For example, a succession involves passing the company to people who already have knowledge of it, while an exit involves a sale to outsiders, possibly not even familiar with your industry.
 So, let's clarify briefly how those preparation steps are likely to differ.
-Some of the unique elements of a succession plan that would not typically apply to an exit plan: • Identification of the person or persons who will run the company in the future, perhaps in the form of a pro forma organization chart - Where children are the preferred choices, an objective assessment of their willingness and ability to assume the roles to be filled, with or without parental involvement - Where the management team will be the successors, an objective assessment of the new leaders' preparedness for taking on that role - A plan for providing training/coaching to fill important gaps in knowledge or experience - Identification of functions that must be filled by new addition(s) to the team because the designated successors don't have the ability/affinity/time/experience to fulfill them Some of the unique elements of an exit plan, by contrast:
+Some of the unique elements of a succession plan that would not typically apply to an exit plan: • Identification of the person or persons who will run the company in the future, - perhaps in the form of a pro forma organization chart - Where children are the preferred choices, an objective assessment of their willingness and ability to assume the roles to be filled, with or without parental involvement - Where the management team will be the successors, an objective assessment of the new leaders' preparedness for taking on that role - A plan for providing training/coaching to fill important gaps in knowledge or experience - Identification of functions that must be filled by new addition(s) to the team because the designated successors don't have the ability/affinity/time/experience to fulfill them Some of the unique elements of an exit plan, by contrast: